powsybl/powsybl.github.io/pages/documentation/grid/model/extensions.md

 ## Slack terminal

 This extension is attached to a [voltage level](index.md#voltage-level) and is used to define the slack bus of a power flow calculation.
 Use this extension before a computation to force the slack bus selection.
-You should enabled default load flow parameter `isReadSlackBus` for that.
+You should enabled default load flow parameter [`isReadSlackBus`](../simulation/powerflow/index.md#available-parameters).
 Use this extension after a computation to attach to the network the slack bus that has be selected by the load flow engine (one by connected component).
-You should enabled default load flow parameter `isWriteSlackBus` for that.
+You should enabled default load flow parameter [`isWriteSlackBus`](../simulation/powerflow/index.md#available-parameters).

 The slack bus is defined through the terminal of a connectable that belongs to the bus.
 It is totally allowed to define a disconnected terminal as slack as the connectable could be reconnected during a grid study.